JohannesKnopp/asch/docs/dapp_docs/5_publish_en.md

 Here `dapp.json` is the meta information file generated when DApp is created.

-These two commands can be executed in any machine.
-As long as `host` and `port` are provided, register process can be finished from any remote node.
+This two commands can be executed in any machine.
+As long as `host` and `port` are provided, register process can be finished on any remote node.
 The default values of `host` and `port` are `localhost` and `4096`, respectively.

 Notice: if registering to mainnet, do not forget to add `-M` parameter.